New Zealand Diploma in Architectural Technology

 Year one includes documentation for small buildings, materials and structural principles, construction for small buildings, feasibility and environmental impact.

-Students will study a range of modules which will teach them to:
+Students will study a range of modules that will teach them to:

 - Assist with researching, preparing and communicating design and construction documentation for large or complex building projects